-When evaluating a 3PL, it’s important to understand how much support they offer and how responsive they are to your needs.
-Look for a provider that has a reputation for excellent customer service and that is willing to work closely with you to understand your business and help you achieve your goals.
+When evaluating a 3PL, it’s essential to understand how much support they offer and how responsive they are to your needs.
+Look for a provider that has a reputation for excellent customer service, and that is willing to work closely with you to understand your business and help you achieve your goals.

 Is it better to have a 3PL closer to me or closer to my customers?